Promenade Closure

 Learn more

-Luftaufnahme von dem Koblenzer Stadtteil Ehrenbreitstein mit der Festung, dem deutschen Eck und dem Zusammenfluss von Rhein und Mosel ©Dominik Ketz | Rheinland-Pfalz Tourismus GmbH
+Luftaufnahme von dem Koblenzer Stadtteil Ehrenbreitstein mit der Festung, dem deutschen Eck und dem Zusammenfluss von Rhein und Mosel © Dominik Ketz | Rheinland-Pfalz Tourismus GmbH

-The fortress city of Koblenz
+The Fortress City of Koblenz

 A city that knows how to defend itself.